benburk/benburk.github.io/_posts/2019-10-24-start-blogging.md

 ---
 layout: post
-title: Make a blog with Jekyll and Github Pages
+title: Blogging with Jekyll and Github Pages
 ---

 There are 3 ways to do this: